 - Powerful ( 100-120Mhz, 32bit ) yet cheap ( available at arduino-like prices ) micro-controller.

 - Look-ahead acceleration management, resulting in smooth, jerk-free motion and enabling higher speeds.

 - Can be used right now for CNC milling, laser cutting, and 3D printing.
 Laser engraving in progress.

 - SD-Card allows host free printing, very simple configuration and update

 - Composite USB Mass Storage + Serial interface to host.

 - Modular, event driven design, allowing to add functionality easily without modifying the core.
 See the ModuleExample.

-- Designed to support non-Cartesian machines ( rotational axes : wall drawer, SCARA robot, Delta/Parralel robot, Robotic arm, Spherical/Cylindrical robot, etc … ).
-Currently supported : Cartesian and H-Bot ( CoreXY ).
-Delta is beta status.
+- Designed to support non-Cartesian machines ( rotational axes : wall drawer, SCARA robot, Delta/Parallel robot, Robotic arm, Spherical/Cylindrical robot, etc … ).
+Currently supported : Cartesian and H-Bot ( CoreXY ), Delta and Feather.

 - LPC17xx leaves lots of room for additional functionality.